The Long Island Seed Project

 HEIRLOOM- Long Island Cheese

-Somewhat variable but selected for medium large size fruit with shallow to moderate ribbing, light tan skin.
+Selected for medium large size fruit with shallow to moderate ribbing, light tan skin.
 Although of good quality for pies, most people enjoy these as a decorative fall squash.
 Developed as a commercial variety from a number of farm selections obtained on Long Island many years after the cheese pumpkin was dropped from commerce and farmers had begun to make their own selections.
 (20 seeds)

 CV- French Cheese aka Fairytale, Muscade de Provence